 - Digital devices.
 Blinking helps your eyes distribute fresh tears.
-However, most people who use a computer, tablet, or phone do not blink frequently enough while using their device.
+However, most people who stare at a tablet, phone, or computer screen often do not blink frequently enough while using their device.
 This causes your eyes to dry out faster.

 - Contact lenses.
 Contact lenses affect the quality of your tear film, restrict oxygen and tear flow, and can trap allergens and irritants in your eye.
 All of these factors can aggravate dry eyes.